curiousmaster/JackItNG/payloads/Windows/Payload---Fake-Update-Prank.md

-Using fakeupdate.net, set the screen so it looks like eternal fake update is happening.
+REM Using fakeupdate.net, set the screen so it looks like eternal fake update is happening.
 This one's for Win7 but pick your local OS (or more fun - a different one!).
 If you can give the mouse a slight "shove" downwards to prevent some instances of the menu bar showing up, all the better.
 ```
 DELAY 5000
 GUI d